 The Normal Retirement Date of the Plan is age 65 and we use the 1st day of the month after your 65th birthday.
-However, with the Company's agreement you can take your pension as early as age 55 (age 57 from 2028).
+However, with the Company's agreement you can take your pension as early as age 55.

 YOUR PENSION